waynepallen/core/doc/development-guides/OCB-DesignInfo.md

 jig is active.
 2. Bootstrap, which means that this role will be automatically bound to all freshly-created admin nodes.
-This flag is primarily used by the Crowbar framework to bootstrap the initial Crowbar admin node into existence.
+This flag is primarily used by the OpenCrowbar framework to bootstrap the initial OpenCrowbar admin node into existence.
 3. Implicit, which signals that this role can be implicitly created and bound to a node as part of the dependency resolution process, and